-District 4's monthly television program, Toastmasters Bay to Bay is available for viewing online.
-Bay to Bay is produced at the Midpeninsula Community Media Center in Palo Alto with most tapings ocurring on the second Mondays of the month.
+District 4's monthly television program, Toastmasters Bay to Bay, is available for viewing online.
+Bay to Bay is produced at the Midpeninsula Community Media Center in Palo Alto with most tapings occurring on the second Mondays of the month.
 The producers are Birgit Starmanns and Stan Ng.